gvwilson/fiction/iffy/index.md

 "I'm sure I have no idea what you mean."

 "Uh huh."
-Iffy glanced at the timer tattooed on the back of her wrist.
+Iffy glanced at the clock painted on café wall.
 "Oh crivens," she swore,
 scrambling to her feet.
-She'd been gone nearly half an hour---Aunt Naggie would be worried sick, and Uncle Jack would be furious.
+She'd been gone nearly half an hour—Aunt Naggie would be worried sick, and Uncle Jack would be furious.

 "Hold on," Wales said, patting the air.
 "Just a minute, I promise."
 He gulped another mouthful of tea and sat back in his chair.
-"Tell me more about this ship of yours..."
+"Tell me more about this ship of yours…"

 Wales locked his toolboxes in his room before they left and put a small toy bear with bright blue eyes on the shelf above them.
 "To keep an eye on things,"
 he said,
 tapping the tech in his temple.
-Iffy nodded---smart toys were an everyday thing, even for someone who had grown up as poor as she had.
+Iffy nodded—smart toys were an everyday thing, even for someone who had grown up as poor as she had.
 She didn't know what the orange-and-red globe of Mars next to the bear was for, but she suspected it would do more than just watch if someone broke in.